SATURDAY MORNING CHILDREN'S TV SHOWS IN THE 70S AND 80S

 The main presenter was, of course, Noel Edmonds who is better known these days for hosting the Channel 4 game show Deal Or No Deal.
 Other regular presenters on the show were Keith Chegwin, Maggie Philbin (she joined the team in 1978) and John Craven.

 Another regular character on the show was the stuffed dinosaur Posh Paws, which is an anagram of Swap Shop.
-Many people mistakingly thought that Posh Paws was Swap Shop backwards, but it wasn't as that would be Pohs Paws.
+Many people wrongly thought that Posh Paws was Swap Shop backwards, but it wasn't, as that would be Pohs Paws.

 The show was a huge success, but was replaced by Saturday Superstore in 1982 as the presenters agreed that it was time to move on.
 Although I preferred Swap Shop over Tiswas, like many kids, I would occasionally switch over to ITV when there were any "boring bits" to watch Chris Tarrant and co.